eventespresso/event-espresso-core/readme.txt

 = Do you support WordPress multisite? =

 WordPress multisite brings some complexity that can lead to some challenges.
-As such we cannot support multisite, but we'll offer recommendations wherever we can.
-Multisite compatibility is much better with EE4 than EE3.
+As such we do offer customized support for multisite.
+Contact us for details.
 If you're unsure about using multisite, then please read [this article](http://halfelf.org/2011/dont-use-wordpress-multisite/).

 = Which web browsers work with Event Espresso? =

-Event Espresso has been tested with the most current versions Internet Explorer (Windows only), Firefox, Safari, Chrome on the Windows PC and Mac OSX platforms.
+Event Espresso has been tested with the most current versions of Edge, Firefox, Safari, Chrome on the Windows PC and Mac OSX platforms.
 Event Espresso may function just as well in older or other, less modern browsers, but we only support those listed previously.
 For more information, please see our [supported web browsers](https://eventespresso.com/faqs/supported-web-browsers/) page.

 = Do you monitor the WordPress.org support forums? =